braincee/braincee/README.md

 ```
 - 👨🏻‍💻 Full-Stack Web developer from Ghana.

-- ⏳ I code and learn new skills daily, build realtime projects and collaborate effectively with coding partners.
+- ⏳ I code and learn new skills daily, build real-time projects, and collaborate effectively with coding partners.

 - 🎓 Fully Certified from Microverse.